401(k) administrators, we salute you.

 Every time a new employee joins the company, you need to determine when they will become eligible for 401(k) participation and then send notification of their impending eligibility (and the details on it) before enrollment takes effect.

-Messing up enrollment or eligibility notifications can have serious consequences, the most common of which is not enrolling an employee on time and having to make a corrective contribution equal to 50% of their missed deferral opportunity.
+Failing to process enrollments or send eligibility notifications can have serious consequences.
+For example, failing to enroll an employee on time may require having to make a corrective contribution equal to 50% of their missed deferral opportunity.

 Updating Deferral Rates